Held at NATAA Nashville Conference

 Felipe Garcia, co-chair of the Conference Program Committee, acknowledged the contribution of presenters and participants to the success of this conference.

-Anna Long reported on USATAA’s proposal that was written earlier this year and submitted to ITAA in Edinburgh, Scotland in July.
+Anna Long reported on NATAA’s proposal that was written earlier this year and submitted to ITAA in Edinburgh, Scotland in July.

 The project is to conduct systematic training programs in the US